stripe-samples/checkout-uk-bacs-debit-setup-and-payment/README.md

-# Accept payments with Stripe Checkout and Bacs Direct Debit
+# Setup a Bacs Direct Debit and accept a payment

 Building a payment form UI from scratch is difficult -- input field validation, error message handing, and localization are just a few things to think about when designing a simple checkout flow.